vdeshpande-confluent/data-portal-demo-setup/README.md

 # Overview

-This Terraform setup aims to facilitate the demonstration of a data portal for analyzing credit card transactions and detecting potential fraud, following the methodology outlined in [David's blog post](https://confluentinc.atlassian.net/wiki/spaces/PM/pages/3232631844/Demo+the+Data+portal).
+This Terraform setup aims to facilitate the demonstration of a data portal for analyzing credit card transactions and detecting potential fraud, following the methodology outlined in David's blog post[Demo the Data Portal] on wiki.

 This repository sets up a multiple resources for managing tags and business metadata in Confluent Schema Registry.
 Tags like "PII", "Security","Private" and "Financial" are created with corresponding descriptions.
 Tag bindings are established for various Kafka topics linking them to relevant tags.
 Additionally, business metadata definitions and bindings are set up to provide context about data sources, sinks, and access permissions.